lucasm0ta/jvm/README.md

 * Use Doxygen docmentation in all files.
 * Use header files for function prototype and documentation.
 * To avoid merge commits, use `git fetch` and `git rebase`.
 It brings your commit above the last one.
+* Identation of 4 spaces.
+* Compile and test before pushing ALWAYS.

 # Compiling